GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/dws-and-kueue/README.md

 ```
 ## Troubleshooting

-1.If Kueue install gives the error:
+1. If Kueue install gives the error:
 ```
 the CustomResourceDefinition "workloads.kueue.x-k8s.io" is invalid: metadata.annotations: Too long: must have at most 262144 bytes
 ```